Zitga-Tech/.github/README.md

 ## Contribution

 We sincerely appreciate the open source community around the world for your works and knowledge.
-Because of that we could successfully delivery our products.
+Thanks to your greatness, we could successfully delivery our products from time to time.

-It's our obligation to contribute back to the community so we can grow further together.
+Because of that we feel obligated to contribute back to the community so we can grow further together.

 ## Disclaimer